 So, find your tribe and dig in.

-If you decide to take the Facebook Side Hustle Course, you’ll be invited to join a group of pretty amazing people that will keep you in check, answer your questions, laugh and cry with you (no, seriously – this happens).
+With the Facebook Side Hustle Course, you’ll be invited to join a group of pretty amazing people to help keep you in check, answer your questions, laugh and cry with you (no, seriously – this happens).

 If you’re not in this side hustle group, here are a few other places to find support: